hashicorp/design-system/website/docs/components/separator/partials/guidelines/guidelines.md

 ### When not to use

-- Don't use to separate headings and body text.
-Instead, use our foundations to emphasize hierarchy.
+- Don’t use to separate headings and body text.
+Instead, use the proper [Display token](https://github.com/hashicorp/design-system/issues/262) to emphasize hierarchy.

 ## Placement